 This year, a set of new powertrains ratchets performance up and betters gas mileage.
 In the order of number of cylinders and output, the engines now rank from a supercharged six, to a pair of twin-turbo V-8s, to the carryover W-12.
 Each has a distinct mission in mind, and we have our favorites, for sure.

 The 3.0T gives Audi more reach at the bottom end of the A8 lineup.
-It gets its power from a 3.0-liter six-cylinder with supercharging that next out at 333 horsepower and 325 pound-feet of torque.
-As the entry-level replacement engine for the former 4.2-liter V-8, it's a flexible powerplant with more muted response than we've heard from it in other Audis--and it's still capable of 0-60 mph times estimated at 5.5 seconds, and a top speed of 130 mph.
-Respectable numbers at a respectable price point, all things considered.
+It gets its power from a 3.0-liter supercharged six-cylinder that nets 333 hp and 325 lb-ft of torque.
+As the entry-level replacement engine for the former 4.2-liter V-8, it's a flexible powerplant with more muted response than we've heard from it in other Audis--and it's still capable of 0-60 mph times pegged at 5.5 seconds, and a top speed of 130 mph.
+All things considered, those are reasonable figures at its price.

 A more gripping option is a new twin-turbo 4.0-liter V-8.
 The base version rates at 420 hp and 444 lb-ft of torque, and pushes the sedan to 60 mph in 4.7 seconds.
 That's much better-until you consider the high-tune S8 and its 520-hp version of the same engine.
 With that configuration the S8 drops the 60-mph run in 3.9 sec and hits a top end of 155 mph.
 The only thing the S8 doesn't do better is space: it's only offered in the short-wheelbase body.